 “Torpedoes!
 Both coming out of the baffles!”
 Zillich yelled over the 7MC.
 Now he had lost his calm demeanor.
 His voice was high and strained.
 “They’re closing!”

 The Russian weapons had crossed astern of them and then turned back, looking once again for Toledo.
 They were both still relentlessly coming after them.

 “COB, get me thirty feet off the bottom!”
 Glass ordered Sam Wallich.
 “Do it now!”

-To purchase your copy of FIRING POINT, click HERE
+To purchase your copy of the paperback or e-book copy of HUNTER KILLER, click HERE